amaiden1/PublicMathBlaster/style_guide.md

   - Good: `updatePosition()`
   - Bad: `updateThePlayerPosition()`
 - Methods should be 50 lines or less.
 Certain circumstances may prompt for exceptions, however.
+- The use of frequent helper method is encouraged.

 #### Variables and Constants
 - All variable names shall use `lowerCamelCase`.